-Tanning.
-Please refrain from tanning, whether it’s the sun or a bed, two to three days at least before your session.
+Skin Care and Tanning.
+Please refrain from tanning (sun or bed) two to three days at least before your session.
 Tanning will leave unwanted color and texture in your skin that my camera will pick up.
-If you do want to tan, just plan ahead to allow time for your skin to heal.
-This also holds true if you have your eyebrows micro-bladed, you actually need several days for this healing process.
-Anything that effects your skin will need to have time for healing.
+If you do want to tan, plan ahead to allow time for your skin to heal.
+This also holds true for micro-blading your eyebrows, you actually need up to two weeks for this healing process.
+Anything that effects your skin will need to have healing time.
 We want your skin to have a natural and refreshed glow.

 What should I wear for my Portraits?